FujiwaraTakuya/Fujis-Endosoma/Pokemon 5th Edition Stuff/Pokri-La 5e.md

 ---
 share: true
 ---
+Module by Fujiwara Takuya, aided by Nerthiril and Electrici-Bea.

 Year: 1200, Set on a planet devoid of humans, Pokemon society eventually gradually advanced past old tribal cultures and have begun to grow steadily as a medieval-like society.
 As populations began to skyrocket with the growing societal changes, food, water, and living spaces began to grow sparse as civilian discontent grew at large and fights began to break out between species of all kinds; from the homeowners to the nomads, to the hermits and the powerful land-claimers still clinging to old measures of might makes right.
 Because of these differences, it all eventually culminated to civil wars amongst all Pokemon whether they liked it or not- fighting over territory, the right to eat, the right to live, even personal philosophies.
 Millions were dying by the year, most could not see eye to eye from each other, and the world was also ravaged by pillages and kidnappings amidst all of the unfair carnage and hatred that was brought about.
 It was only after 20 years of wanton wars that Arceus, God of the Poke-universe could no longer abide by their passive creed and thus made it their mission to save all Pokemon from themselves.

 Arceus gave birth to more legendary Pokémon under the guidance of the existing legendary Pokémon and imbued each leader with a legendary power- The Crest of Arceus, each individually giving the user more power than they already have, alongside a tertiary Typing in hopes to help mitigate their harder to battle enemies; the mark being visible upon a part of their skin akin to a tattoo that displays the golden Ring of Arceus.
 He instructed every and all legendary Pokemon to make themselves known to the Pokemon of the world and protect them from themselves and solve their issues and disputes.
 Under his guidance, the legendary Pokemon set out to right the wrongs of the world and protect all from harm, and within 100 years, was able to prevent any preventable deaths from occurring with the aid of the giant number of Legendary Pokemon now roaming the earth.
 They were given the title: Arceus Guardian